-The main role of iron in the body is in the red blood cells.
-Here it combines with a protein to form a substance called haemoglobin.
-When we breathe in, oxygen in our lungs is attracted to the iron in haemoglobin and combines with it to form oxyhaemoglobin.
-This is transported around the body by the blood cells, and oxygen is released wherever it is needed.
+In the red blood cells, iron combines with a protein called haemoglobin.
+When we breathe in, oxygen in our lungs is attracted to the iron in haemoglobin, and combines with it to form oxyhaemoglobin.
+Oxygen can then be transported around the body by red blood cells, and released wherever it is needed.

 Iron deficiency anaemia

 Iron deficiency can lead to iron deficiency anaemia in adults and iron deficiency anaemia in children.
 Iron deficiency anaemia occurs when the body’s iron stores get so low that there is not enough iron to make adequate amounts of haemoglobin.

 As well as general tiredness and lethargy, iron deficiency anaemia can cause a number of other problems.
 Symptoms may include shortness of breath, palpitations (rapid, or irregular, heartbeats) dizziness and the feeling of lightheadedness.

 What causes lack of iron?

 When iron deficiency is found it is important to find the reason.
 The main reasons include inadequate intake of iron to meet the body’s needs, inadequate absorption of iron from the intestine, or loss of iron through blood loss.

 Iron deficiency can sometimes be a sign of a serious underlying disease.
 It is important to see your doctor so that they can work out the cause of your iron deficiency.